wp-plugins/redi-restaurant-reservation/readme.txt

 If you need more languages, plese contact us!

 Paid basic package functionality:

-* View your upcoming reservations from your Mobile/Tablet PC and never miss a customer.
-Please check screenshots.
+* View your upcoming reservations from your Mobile/Tablet PC and never miss your customer.
+This page should be open on a Tablet PC and so waitress can see all upcoming reservations for today.
+Page refreshes every 15 min and shows reservations that in past for 3 hours as well as upcoming reservations for next 24 hours.
+By clicking on reservation you will see reservation details.
+Demo version can be accessed by this link: <a href="http://goo.gl/DFSBXQ" target="_blank">Open demo version</a>

 For paid packages please contact by email: <a href="mailto:info@reservationdiary.eu">info@reservationdiary.eu</a>